tunapanda/old.swag/Readme.md

 A player/student first sitting in front of a computer should learn to touch type.
 The first thing the player does is watch a short video showing finger placement and explaining that the color coding of the keyboard on the screen tells them which fingers to use.
 They are briefly instructed on proper posture and given some tips for quick learning. *Typing level 0 achieved.*

 Next, the player is guided to typing software and begins touch typing with just the letters `f` and `j`.
 After a certain accuracy and speed is achieved their level increases and they are guided to add more fingers.
-After earning a few levels and accomplishing feats of finger magic, **Beginner Touch Typing Swag Achieved**.
+After earning a few levels and accomplishing feats of finger magic, **Beginner Touch Typing swag Achieved**.
 Points/levels can be accumulated for time spent and attempts made, but *swag* requires hitting certain learning targets.

 ### Lesson Planning